FloEll/QWaterModel/README.md

 It was designed to be very simple to use and provides only basic functionalities.

+Here is a tutorial of how to use it: https://ecothermographylab.com/evapotranspiration/

 # What does it do?
 QWaterModel is a tool to run a simple energy-balance model (DATTUTDUT) to calculate evapotranspiration and fluxes from land surface temperatures.